Phylogenetic Trees

 This is a bifurcating tree.
 The vertical lines, called branches, represent a lineage, and nodes are where they diverge, representing a speciation event from a common ancestor.
 The trunk at the base of the tree, is actually called the root.
 The root node represents the most recent common ancestor of all of the taxa represented on the tree.
 Time is also represented, proceeding from the oldest at the bottom to the most recent at the top.
 What this particular tree tells us is that taxon A and taxon B are more closely related to each other than either taxon is to taxon C. The reason is that taxon A and taxon B share a more recent common ancestor than they do with taxon C. A group of taxa that includes a common ancestor and all of its descendants is called a clade.
 A clade is also said to be monophyletic.
 A group that excludes one or more descendants is paraphyletic; a group that excludes the common ancestor is said to be polyphyletic.

-The image below shows several monophyletic (top row) vs a polyphyletic (bottom left) or paraphyletic (bottom right) trees.
+The image below shows several monophyletic (top row) versus polyphyletic (bottom left) and paraphyletic (bottom right) trees.
 Notice how the clades include the common ancestor and all of its descendants (the green and blue examples), while those labeled “not a clade” leave out some common ancestors (polyphyletic in red) or some descendants (paraphyletic in orange).

 Clade and not a clade